outdreamer/build-a-cure-1/docs/core_analysis/base.md

         - in this case, a set or network of related spaces can be used to represent the change

-        - for example, a change may not directly/measurably increase the potential of a system, but it could be similar to changes that preceded an increase in potential of a system, so it should be represented on a pattern dimension set (representing the similarity to the other pattern) or a similarity dimension set (depicting the similarity to that other preceding pattern's intra-differences within itself), even if it can only be represented as a point rather than a change on the potential dimension set
+        - for example, a change may not directly/measurably increase the potential of a system, but it could be similar to changes that preceded an increase in potential of a system, so it should be represented on a pattern dimension set (representing the similarity to the other pattern) or a similarity/change dimension set (depicting the similarity to that other preceding pattern's intra-differences within itself), even if it can only be represented as a point rather than a change on the potential dimension set

+        - patterns are related to potential bc if something is too compliant with patterns, its less likely to change, which is an object of potential

+      - with regard to graphing potential itself, it's more useful to use position as a base rather than time
+        - how does potential change with respect to starting position?
+        - if a starting position is isolated, there is less potential for dependence & more potential for independence (the net impact on overal potential is variable)
+        - this reveals more information about actual potential change types by placing useful limits on value ranges

 ## Examples